 As we have learned from emerging research over the past few decades, ADHD presents in complex and unique ways for women.
 Many women are expressing more nuanced and intersectional phenomenological experiences of being neurodivergent than previously understood or disseminated to mental health providers.

-This workshop seeks to provide an approachable evidence-based foundation of knowledge about the ways in which ADHD presents in women and best practices for culturally and clinically competent treatment.
-As more women than ever before seek ADHD diagnosis and treatment, this presentation seeks to elevate the conversation to address the ways in which ADHD differs in women and provide clinicians with the knowledge base they need to feel confident providing quality care to this formerly underserved and misunderstood population.
+This workshop seeks to provide an approachable evidence-based foundation of knowledge about how ADHD presents in women and best practices for culturally and clinically competent treatment.
+As more women than ever before seek ADHD diagnosis and treatment, this presentation seeks to elevate the conversation to address how ADHD differs in women and provide clinicians with the knowledge base they need to feel confident providing quality care to this formerly underserved and misunderstood population.